cheops-workshop/cheops-workshop.github.io/index.md

 ## Agenda

 Please note that the workshop is following British Summer Time, that is, UTC+1.
+The proceedings are available in the [ACM Digital Library](https://dl.acm.org/citation.cfm?id=3439839).

 | Time        | Content                                                       |
 |------------:|:--------------------------------------------------------------|